Hybrid Events

 How much lead time does a hybrid event need?

-Can a hybrid event be GDPR-compliant?
+Can a hybrid event be run in a GDPR-compliant way?

 Which platform is suitable for hybrid events?